robocoptertron/RobertNeville_T1A2/README.md

 The site is currently deployed at [rncode.herokuapp.com](https://rncode.herokuapp.com).

+**IMPORTANT NOTE**: branch `main` of this repository features the use of the npm package `express-handlebars` for HTML templating.
+However, if this is unacceptable to those marking the assignment, I have created a separate branch called `vanilla-html` that does not make use of Handlebars.
+The only difference between the site defined in `main` and the site defined in `vanilla-html` is that the contact form in `vanilla-html` does not support noscript scenarios.

 ## Scripts

 **The following scripts must be executed in the root directory of